nationalarchives/da-metadata-schema/README.md

 ### Configuration schema
 Metadata standards are defined against specific field names.
 Each team may use alternate names for these fields but still require the same validation.
 The mapping is defined in `alternateKeys`.
-CSV are the standard way to upload metadata to TDR.
+CSV are the standard way to upload metadata to TDR and their value type needs to be evaluated.
 * CSV file headers are defined in `alternateKeys -> tdrFileHeader`.
 * conversions from the CSV string to the `type` required for validation.